Our Community Commitment

 Community Growth in 2020

-- In 2020, the Hub reached 1210 new individuals from 409 organizations in 47 U.S. states, plus Washington, D.C. and 7 non-US countries including China, Greece, India, Nigeria, Peru, Switzerland, United Kingdom.
+- In 2020, the Hub reached 1,210 new individuals from 409 organizations in 47 U.S. states, plus Washington, D.C. and 7 non-U.S. countries including China, Greece, India, Nigeria, Peru, Switzerland, the United Kingdom

-- Since its launch in July 2020, the COVID Information Commons reached 1,346 individuals across 428 organizations, spanning across various sectors, across all regions of the United States, Washington DC and Puerto Rico as well as in areas outside of the U.S. in Argentina, Brazil, Chile, China, India, Indonesia, Italy, Kenya, Malaysia, Peru, Philippines, Portugal, and Turkey.
+- Since its launch in July 2020, the COVID Information Commons reached 1,564 individuals across 501 organizations, spanning across various sectors, across all regions of the U.S., Washington D.C., and Puerto Rico, as well as in areas outside of the U.S. in Argentina, Brazil, Chile, China, India, Indonesia, Italy, Kenya, Malaysia, Peru, Philippines, Portugal, and Turkey.